 Experts believe that biomarkers (short for "biological markers") offer one of the most promising paths.
 A biomarker is something that can be measured to accurately and reliably indicate the presence of disease, such as fasting blood glucose (blood sugar) level, which indicates the presence of diabetes if it is 126 mg/dL or higher.

 Several potential biomarkers are being studied for their ability to indicate early stages of Alzheimer's disease.
 Examples being studied include beta-amyloid and tau levels in cerebrospinal fluid (CSF) and brain changes detectable by imaging.
 Recent research suggests that these indicators may change at different stages of the disease process.

-Before a biomarker can be used in medical clinics, it must be validated, in which multiple studies in large groups of people establish that it accurately and reliably indicates the presence of disease.
+Before a biomarker can be used in medical clinics, it must be validated, in which multiple studies in large and diverse groups of people establish that it accurately and reliably indicates the presence of disease.
 Furthermore, the laboratory methods used to measure the biomarker must be shown to be stable and reliable.

 Imaging technologies used in Alzheimer's research

 - Structural imaging provides information about the shape, position or volume of brain tissue.
 Structural techniques include magnetic resonance imaging (MRI) and computed tomography (CT).

 - Functional imaging reveals how well cells in various brain regions are working by showing how actively the cells use sugar or oxygen.
 Functional techniques include positron emission tomography (PET) and functional MRI (fMRI).

 - Molecular imaging uses highly targeted radiotracers to detect cellular or chemical changes linked to specific diseases.
 Molecular imaging technologies include PET, fMRI and single photon emission computed tomography (SPECT).